-Center for Advancement of Rights and Democracy (CARD) is a board-led, for-not-profit organization registered in Ethiopia under the revised Civil Societies Law 1113/2019 with registry number 4307.
-CARD envisions to see a democratic Ethiopia and has a mission of echoing principles of democracy to make it the rule of the game in Ethiopia.
+The Center for the Advancement of Rights and Democracy (CARD) is a board-led, for-not-profit organization registered in Ethiopia under the Civil Societies Law 1113/2019 with registry number 4307.
+CARD acquired its legal personality on 24 July 2019.

 CARD, as legally registered for, and is mandated to:

 - Awareness creation to nurture democratic culture in Ethiopia;

 - Monitoring and evaluation of the state of human rights and democracy, in order to hold both state and non-state actors accountable;

 - Conducting research, holding consultations, and pursuing advocacy in order to influence necessary policy changes that help democratization;

 - Providing technical and professional support to democratic institutions;

 - Monitoring and evaluating police detention centers, correction centers, and courts to ensure human and democratic rights are respected; and